 To do this you’ll need a crawler tool.
 Screaming Frog SEO Spider is an amazing tool that every SEO should use.
 Free for up to 50 pages crawled, or £149 per year, it will pay for itself in no time.

-Screaming Frog crawls the pages of your website, follows the links between them and generates reports on what could be impacting your SEO – from broken links and missing meta data, to HREFLANG tag checks and SERP results crawls.
+Screaming Frog crawls the pages of your website, follows the links between them and generates reports on what could be impacting your SEO – from broken links and missing metadata to HREFLANG tag checks and SERP results crawl.

 Once you’ve installed Screaming Frog, load it up, type in your website’s address and start the crawl.

 (If you want to crawl subdomains as well, set this via Configuration -> Spider, before you start)

 Click Bulk Export -> Images -> Images over X KB Inlinks and download the Oversized images report.

 Open the report in Excel and sort by Image Size (Bytes) -> Largest to Smallest.

 You now have a report showing which images are largest (in Bytes), where they are stored in HubSpot’s file manager (Destination) and what pages they are featured on (Source).